How to Speak to Someone Who Doesn't Know English: A Practical Guide for Workplace Communication

 Foster Inclusivity Through Language Sensitivity

 To foster inclusivity, start by recognizing that language has emotional resonance for your employees.
 When team members speak their native language during breaks or informal conversations, they're often seeking comfort rather than trying to exclude others.
-Create clear guidelines that balance operational needs with cultural sensitivity—for instance, using English for safety-critical communications while allowing native language use during social interactions.
+Create clear guidelines that balance operational needs with cultural sensitivity.
+For instance, use English for safety-critical communications while allowing native language use during social interactions.

 Implement Diversity Training Programs

-Take inspiration from organizations like Johns Hopkins Medical Institutions, which implements diversity training in every new-hire orientation and uses personality indicators to help team members find common ground despite language differences.
+Organizations like Johns Hopkins Medical Institutions implement diversity training in every new-hire orientation and use personality indicators to help team members find common ground despite language differences.
 Their flexible approach focuses on similarities rather than differences, creating an environment of mutual understanding and respect.

-Remember that multilingual environments enrich our understanding of others and contribute to a more dynamic workplace.
-By embracing linguistic diversity, you're not just supporting your current workforce—you're positioning your organization for success in an increasingly global business landscape.
+Multilingual environments enrich our understanding of others and contribute to a more dynamic workplace.
+By embracing linguistic diversity, you're not just supporting your current workforce, you're positioning your organization for success in an increasingly global business landscape.
+Translation ensures all employees, regardless of language, receive and understand time-sensitive updates, reducing workplace inequity and fostering a culture where everyone can participate fully.

 Implementing Effective Communication Strategies